ElliotNB/observable-slim/README.md

 http://www.opensource.org/licenses/MIT

 ## Overview
-Observable Slim is a singleton that allows you to observe changes made to an object and any nested children of that object.
-It is intended to assist with one-way data binding, that is, in MVC parlance, reflecting changes in the model to the view.
-Observable Slim aspires to be as lightweight and easily understood as possible.
-Minifies down to roughly 1500 characters.
+Observable Slim is a singleton that utilizes ES6 Proxies to observe changes made to an object and any nested children of that object.
+It is intended to assist with state management and one-way data binding.
+Observable Slim aspires to be as lightweight and simple as possible.
+Minifies down to roughly 2300 characters.

 ## Usage